Sight & Sound Theatres FAQs

 - Are shows ever retired?

 Most shows run for a predetermined length of time until they are replaced with a different production.
-Some shows play each year for a numbers of years; these shows are usually seasonal, like Behold the Lamb at Easter or Miracle of Christmas.
+Some shows are seasonal and return regularly like Miracle of Christmas.
 Other shows are temporarily retired after several seasons but may be brought back to the stage several years later.